 As this example shows, the central tendency doesn’t provide complete information.
 We also need to understand the variability around the middle of the distribution to get the full picture.
 Now, let’s move on to the different ways of measuring variability!

 Let’s start with the range because it is the most straightforward measure of variability to calculate and the simplest to understand.
 The range of a dataset is the difference between the largest and smallest values in that dataset.
 For example, in the two datasets below, dataset 1 has a range of 20 – 38 = 18 while dataset 2 has a range of 11 – 52 = 41.
-Dataset 2 has a wider range and, hence, more variability than dataset 1.
+Dataset 2 has a broader range and, hence, more variability than dataset 1.

 While the range is easy to understand, it is based on only the two most extreme values in the dataset, which makes it very susceptible to outliers.
 If one of those numbers is unusually high or low, it affects the entire range even if it is atypical.

-Additionally, the size of dataset affects the range.
+Additionally, the size of the dataset affects the range.
 In general, you are less likely to observe extreme values.
 However, as you increase the sample size, you have more opportunities to obtain these extreme values.
 Consequently, when you draw random samples from the same population, the range tends to increase as the sample size increases.
 Consequently, use the range to compare variability only when the sample sizes are similar.

 The Interquartile Range (IQR) . . . and other Percentiles